Admission arrangements for 2022-23

 The School is part of the locally agreed co-ordination scheme and the timescales for applications to be received and processed are those agreed with the local authority.
 Parents must complete their home Local Authority’s Common Application Form (CAF) and return the form to that Authority; if applying for a place at this School, parents must name this School as one of the preferences on the CAF.

-Parents who wish to apply for a foundation place or an ability place must also complete the school’s SIF and return this to the School.
+Parents who wish to apply for a foundation place must also complete the school’s SIF and return this to the School.

 Failure to return the SIF will mean that the school cannot consider the application under the church/feeder school criteria, in this case the application will be considered under the next most appropriate criteria based on the information on the CAF.
 More information is available in your Local Authority’s admission booklet or on their website.